Jones Ofori Atta: Politics

 In 1969, he was elected a member of parliament for the Begoro constituency on the ticket of the Progress Party.
 He contested the seat with Edward R. Dampare of the National Alliance of Liberals and Prince Condua of the United Nationalist Party.
 That same year, he was appointed ministerial secretary (deputy minister) for the Ministry of Finance and Economic Planning by the then prime minister Kofi Abrefa Busia.
-He held this appointment until 1972 when the Busia government was overthrown by the Supreme Military Council.
+He held this appointment until 1972 when the Busia government was overthrown by the National Redemption Council.

 At the inception of the Third Republic, he was elected as a member of parliament for the Begoro constituency for a second time on the ticket of the Popular Front Party; an offshoot of the erstwhile Progress Party.
 While in parliament, he also served as the opposition spokesman on finance and economic planning.
 He served in these roles from 1979 until 1981 when the Limann government was overthrown.

 In 1992, he stood for the seat of the Fanteakwa constituency on the ticket of the New Patriotic Party.
 He lost the seat to K. Amfo of the National Democratic Congress in a controversial contest in which results of the contest were disputed by the New Patriotic Party and the National Democratic Congress.

 In 1996, he was one of the presidential aspirants for the New Patriotic Party.
 In 1997, he decided to quit active politics even though he remained a member of the New Patriotic Party.

 Personal life

 He was married to Maud Adi-Darko, with whom he had four children.
-He was the father of Ken Ofori-Atta, the current Minister of Finance.
+He was the father of Ken Ofori-Atta, the former Minister of Finance, a son he had away from his marriage.
 His hobbies were reading and writing.

 Death

-Ofori-Atta died on 30 November 2020.
+Ofori-Atta died on 30 November 2020 at the age of 82.